aridjayarecipes/cutesrecipes.web.app/content/post/1823-easiest-way-to-make-award-winning-carrot-kheer.md

 1. Take 3 pinches cardamom powder

 It is a very simple and healthy dessert and make this quite often since my kids love this.
 Few months back when i made this.
-Carrot kheer recipe, a tasty, easy Indian dessert preparation made with carrots, milk &amp; almonds for festivals Ringing in the new year on a sweet note with Indian classic dessert, carrot kheer recipe.
+Carrot kheer recipe, a tasty, easy Indian dessert preparation made with carrots, milk & almonds for festivals Ringing in the new year on a sweet note with Indian classic dessert, carrot kheer recipe.
 Carrot payasam or carrot kheer is an easy sweet dessert recipe you can make for any occasion or whenever you want to pamper yourself.

 <!--inarticleads2-->